 Vehicles the permit does not cover

 "Greener" vehicles - These are vehicles within the DVLA band A category, electric vehicles (not hybrids, unless they are categorised as DVLA band A) or bio-methane vehicles.
 When making an application for a "greener" permit evidence must be provided.
-Find out more about electric vehicles.

 You can apply for a permit online, by post or in person.

-Ten free one-hour resident visitor permits
+Ten free one-hour resident visitor permit

 Resident permit holders are also entitled to 10 free one-hour resident visitor permits in a rolling 12-month period, for use within CPZs that have one hour of control.